 - Financial information (e.g., taxes, payroll, investment interests, pensions, assets, bank details, insolvency records).

-- Sensitive personal data.
-We typically do not collect sensitive or special categories of personal data about individuals, such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometrics data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.
-When we do need to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes.
-Examples of sensitive personal data we may obtain include:
+- Sensitive personal information.
+We typically do not collect sensitive or special categories of personal information about individuals, such as personal information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic information, biometrics information for the purpose of uniquely identifying a natural person, information concerning health or information concerning a natural person's sex life or sexual orientation.
+When we do need to process sensitive personal information, it is with the consent of the individual unless it is obtained indirectly for certain legitimate purposes.
+Examples of sensitive personal information we may obtain include:

 - Dietary restrictions or access requirements when registering for in-person events that reveal religious beliefs or physical health.

 - Personal identification documents that may reveal race or ethnic origin, and possibly biometric information of private individuals, beneficial owners of corporate entities, or applicants.

 - Expense receipts submitted for individual tax or accounting advice that reveal affiliations with trade unions or political opinions.